Skip to main content

 Hear more about how Forest of Dean District Council is working to have the Forest of Dean designated as a UNESCO Biosphere Reserve in recognition of its natural spaces and sustainable practices, and what that designation would mean both economically and socially.

-After our talk, see this balance in action either by taking on the Treetop challenge at Go Ape, or for the less adrenaline fuelled among us by hiring a leisure bike (or putting on your running gear if you prefer!) and following the 10km trail through the forest.
+After our talk, see this balance in action either by taking on the Treetop challenge at Go Ape, or for the less adrenaline fuelled among us by hiring a leisure bike (or putting on your running gear if you prefer!) to cycle along the 9 mile Colliers trail, and completing a scavenger hunt based around our theme for the day.

 Learning outcomes